mwcproject/docs/guides/send_file_cli-wallet.md

  2) Open a Commandline or Shell and navigate to your Wallet's Folder
  3) Create a Transactionfile by typing the send Command
  4) Confirm typing your password
- 6*) If you have registered HODL Coins you will see a Dialog to doublecheck the Outputs that are spent.   <br /> If you want to spend those Outputs confirm clicking
- 8) Exchange your Transactionfile with the recipient or Upload it to your Exchange
+ 5) Exchange your Transactionfile with the recipient or Upload it to your Exchange
- 9) Download the Anwserfile from your recipient or exchange
+ 6) Download the Anwserfile from your recipient or exchange
- 10) Finalize the transaction by using the finalize command
+ 7) Finalize the transaction by using the finalize command
- 11) Confirm Typing your password and wait for the transaction to confirm
+ 8) Confirm Typing your password and wait for the transaction to confirm